-- 702, or otherwise may not be in accordance with NSA's section 702 targeting procedures at the time of tasking, NSD will promptly provide NSA and ODNI with written notification of that assessment. - (2) (correct) Upon receipt of such assessment by NSD, NSA shall promptly, and not later than 10 business days, initiate the process to (1) identify all information acquired from the tasking of that selector and reporting of such information and (2) place the identifiers for that information on the Master Purge List (MPL) or successor system as they are identified to limit further use or dissemination of that information.
-NSA shall promptly, and not later than 90 calendar days after written notification, complete the process to identify and limit the use of all information acquired from the tasking.
-In the event that NSA is unable to complete these activities within the time periods specified in this paragraph, NSA will promptly report the reasons it is unable to do so to NSD and ODNI, and NSD will promptly notify the FISC in writing. - (3) (CMT CCC) Once written notification has been made under Section 4(f)(1), NSD and ODNI shall make a final determination regarding the propriety of the tasking as expeditiously as practical.
+- (f) (U) Additional Measures Regarding the Handling and Disposition of Improper Taskings - (1) (LI/FOLIO) NSD shall promptly review the documentation from NSA of the basis for tasking selectors to section 702 acquisition.
 NSA shall cooperate in that effort.
-NSD shall promptly submit a written report to the FISC describing the circumstances for which a final determination has not been made within 60 calendar days of the written notification under Section 4(f)(1). - (4) (UNTOUS) Upon written notification of a final determination by NSD and ODNI that the tasking of such selector was not proper under section 702 at the time of tasking, and following the completion of the process to identify and limit the use of all information acquired from the tasking as described in Section 4(f)(2), NSA shall promptly, and not later than 30 calendar days, complete NSA's process for destroying all information acquired from the tasking of such selector and revise or recall relevant disseminations containing that information, informing the recipients of any recalled dissemination that it has been recalled as a result of a FISA-related compliance incident and therefore may not be further disclosed or used for any purpose.
-In the event that NSA is unable to complete these activities within 30 calendar days, NSA will promptly report the reasons it is unable to do so to NSD and ODNI, and NSD will promptly notify the FISC in writing. - (5) (EMPSUS) Upon written notification of a final determination by NSD and ODNI that the tasking of a selector was proper, the identifiers for all such information identified through the process described in Section 4(f)(2) may be removed from the MPL and such information will otherwise be handled in accordance with these procedures. - (U) Section 5 Acquisition and Handling Attorney-Client Communications - (U) Privileged Communications.
-NSA may receive unminimized communications, acquired pursuant to section 702 of the Act, to which an attorney is a party.
-These provisions address the retention, dissemination, and use of information in such communications and apply when
+In the event such review leads NSD to assess that the basis for tasking any selector may be insufficient for targeting under a certification or authorization approved under section 702, or otherwise may not be in accordance with NSA's section 702 targeting procedures at the time of tasking, NSD will promptly provide NSA and ODNI with written notification of that assessment. - (2) (U//FOUO) Upon receipt of such assessment by NSD, NSA shall promptly, and not later than 10 business days, initiate the steps required to (1) identify all information acquired from the tasking of that selector and reporting of such information and (2) place the identifiers for that information on the Master Purge List (MPL) or successor system as they are identified to limit further use or dissemination of that information.
+NSA shall promptly, and not later than 90 calendar days after written notification, complete the steps required to identify and limit the use of all information acquired from the tasking.
+In the event that NSA is unable to complete these activities within the time periods specified in this paragraph, NSA will promptly report the reasons it is unable to do so to NSD and ODNI, and NSD will promptly notify the FISC in writing. - (3) (UMFOLIO) Once written notification has been made under Section 4(f)(1), NSD and ODNI shall make a final determination regarding the propriety of the tasking as expeditiously as practical.
+NSA shall cooperate in that effort.
+NSD shall promptly submit a written report to the FISC describing the circumstances for which a final determination has not been made within 60 calendar days of the written notification under Section 4(f)(1). - (4) (U//FOUO) Upon written notification of a final determination by NSD and ODNI that the tasking of such selector was not proper under section 702 at the time of tasking, and following the completion of the steps required to identify and limit the use of all information acquired from the tasking as described in Section 4(f)(2), NSA shall promptly, and not later than 30 calendar days, complete the steps required for destroying all information acquired from the tasking of such selector and revise or recall relevant disseminations containing that information, informing the recipients of any recalled dissemination that it has been recalled as a result of a FISA-related compliance incident and therefore may not be further disclosed or used for any purpose.
+In the event that NSA is unable to complete these activities within 30 calendar days, NSA will promptly report the reasons it is unable to do so to NSD and ODNI, and NSD will promptly notify the FISC in writing. - (5) (U//POUO) Upon written notification of a final determination by NSD and ODNI that the tasking of a selector was proper, the identifiers for all such information identified through the steps described in Section 4(f)(2) may be removed from the